-- Fix something that’s been bugging you – take a moment to change that lightbulb, fix that loose button, floss your teeth or oil that sqeeky door.
+- Fix something that’s been bugging you – take a moment to change that light bulb, fix that loose button, floss your teeth, or oil that squeaky door.

-- Do a mini meditation – on the bus or in your favourite chair, even a couple of minutes focussed on your breathing, thoughts, feelings or sensations can reset the most harried of days.
+- Do a mini meditation – on the bus or in your favorite chair, even a couple of minutes focused on your breathing, thoughts, feelings, or sensations can reset the most harried of days.

 - Buck your comfort zone – strike up a conversation with someone you’ve never met on the bus, or try putting on your headphones and listening to meaningful podcast.